Saturday, July 20, 2019

 Wednesday, July 10, 2019

-Humphreys Peak - Flagstaff
+Humphreys Peak - Coconino National Forest

 On July 10th, I hiked up Humphrey's Peak in Flagstaff.
 It took me 7.5 hours to reach 12,633 foot summit.
 That was 2 hours longer than last summer, but I was coming from Wickenburg at 2,057 feet elevation.
 The night before, I drove to Flagstaff and got a good night of sleep at 7,448 feet, but that only prevented me from getting altitude sickness.
 Once I was above 11,000 feet I often had to rest and catch my breath.
 But I made it eventually.